Once a pet intended to warm the laps of nobles, the Cavalier King Charles Spaniel remains an elegant and regal member of the toy group.

 These English toy spaniels are often mistaken for each other, but the American Kennel Club recognizes them as two separate breeds.

-The Cavalier King Charles Spaniel and King Charles Spaniel share many resemblances but some notable differences, mainly in their size.
+The Cavalier King Charles Spaniel and King Charles Spaniel share many resemblances but some notable differences, mainly in size.
 Cavaliers are one of the largest members of the toy dog group.

 You can see the two dog breeds compared in the table below: